jaspervdg/clipped-polygon-area/README.md

 #clipped polygon area

-Very simply (prototype) module to compute the area of a polygon clipped to a half-plane.
+Very simple (prototype) module to compute the area of a polygon clipped to a half-plane.
 Useful for doing natural neighbour interpolation.